 When are the 2019 Oscars?

-The 2019 Academy Awards will be held in Hollywood’s Dolby Theatre on Sunday 24 February 2019, but they’ll be broadcast on TV and online around the world.
+The 2019 Academy Awards will be held in Hollywood’s Dolby Theatre today (Sunday 24 February 2019), but they’ll be broadcast on TV and online around the world.

 Which channel are the Oscars on?

-If you're in the US, the Oscars are usually aired on ABC, and should be again this year.
+If you're in the US, the Oscars are usually aired on ABC, and will be again this year.

-In the UK, Sky has the exclusive rights to the Academy Awards, which in recent years it has aired on a dedicated Sky Movies Oscars channel.
+In the UK, Sky has the exclusive rights to the Academy Awards, and has a dedicated Sky Movies Oscars channel for following the event.